wickedest/Mergely/README.md

 ### Installation via webpack
 The recommended way to install mergely is to use npm and [webpack](https://webpack.js.org/) to install mergely and its dependencies.
 It is highly recommended that you start by cloning [mergely-webpack](https://github.com/wickedest/mergely-webpack).
 It has everything that you need to get started.

+### Angular 6.1.1
+You can also use mergely within angular.
+You can start by cloning [mergely-angular](https://github.com/wickedest/mergely-angular).

 ### Installation via .tgz

 Unpack mergely.tgz into a folder, e.g. `./lib`, and then add the following to the `<head>` of your target html source file.